poucotm/Log-Highlight/README.md

 	//  -> They will be replaced with regex capturing groups in "begin regex", "end regex" or "match regex" for LINK regex, QUOTE regex
 	//
 	//  e.g.) ../src/foo.cpp:40 error: ../src/foo.cpp:40
-	//      - You don't need to use {{{LINK}}} to highlight second `../src/foo.cpp` link, because it is inside of begin ~ end
+	//      - You don't need to use {{{LINK}}} to highlight second `../src/foo.cpp` link, because it is inside begin ~ end
 	//      - [ "^[\\r\\n].*?(?i)error", "[\\r\\n]" ] is enough for 2nd link
-	//      - For 1st link, the former setting can't, because it is outside of begin ~ end
+	//      - For 1st link, the former setting can't, because it is outside begin ~ end
 	//      - You have to put {{{LINK}}} like [ "^{{{LINK}}}?[^\\r\\n]*?(?i)error", "[\\r\\n]" ]

 	"error_pattern": [
 		[ "^Error-\\[", "^\\s*[\\n]" ],                      // Error-[ ~ next empty line
 		[ "^{{{LINK}}}?[^\\r\\n]*?(?i)error", "[\\r\\n]" ],  // lines including 'error' with ignore case with a link in front of 'error'
 		[ "^\\w+:\\s*\\*E", "\\n$" ]                         // ...: *E ...
+		// <-- Add More Patterns Here -->
 	],

 	// warning pattern set (regular expression)